rdw5286/HCDProject/README.md

   2. Code Reference Material
   3. Employment Material

-All documents and files are under the authority of Ryan Ward, and are subject to change if need be.
-Special requests for sharing this repository and information with others must be authorized by Ryan Ward.
+All documents and files are under the authority of Ryan Ward and Penn State University, and are subject to change if need be.
+Special requests for sharing this repository and information with others must be authorized by Ryan Ward or Penn State University.